Continuing Education Activity

 Corticosteroid-induced myopathy is a highly prevalent toxic noninflammatory myopathy, which occurs as an adverse effect of prolonged oral or intravenous glucocorticoid use.
 It was first described in 1932 by Harvey Cushing, as part of a constellation of symptoms seen in Cushing syndrome.
 With the broader use of corticosteroids as therapeutic tools in the 1950s, corticosteroid-induced myopathy became a more well-known entity.
 This toxic noninflammatory myopathy typically has an indolent presentation and predominantly affects pelvic girdle muscles, and is associated with muscle weakness, atrophy, without associated pain.
 Acute steroid-induced myopathy in the critical care setting is another presentation.
 Workup typically reveals normal creatine kinase and no other signs of inflammatory disease, with EMG studies unremarkable and biopsy showing atrophy of type 2b fast-twitch muscle fibers.
 The diagnosis requires a high index of suspicion and is confirmed when muscle weakness improves after 3 to 4 weeks of tapering steroids, although improvement may take months to a year.
 Other than steroid withdrawal, other options include switching from fluorinated to nonfluorinated glucocorticoids, or alternate day dosing.
 Additionally, physical therapy in the form of resistance and aerobic exercise has shown in some studies to prevent and treat steroid-induced myopathy.
 As such, a program of screening for steroid-induced myopathy should be implemented in the appropriate patient population, and patients should be prescribed physical therapy as a preventive and treatment modality for this condition.

 Corticosteroid-induced myopathy is a toxic noninflammatory myopathy caused by exogenous corticosteroid administration.
 The condition typically develops with doses higher than 10 mg prednisone equivalents/day used for four weeks or longer.
-However, 2 to 3 weeks of higher doses (such as 40 to 60 mg prednisone/day) has been associated with more acute presentations.
+However, 2 to 3 weeks of higher doses (such as 40 to 60 mg prednisone/day) have been associated with more acute presentations.
 Oral and intravenous formulations are most associated with corticosteroid myopathy, although case reports exist regarding steroid myopathy following inhaled corticosteroids and epidural, intramuscular, or intra-articular injection.
 For patients in the intensive care setting undergoing mechanical ventilation and receiving curare-like paralytics, doses of methylprednisolone greater than 60 mg/day for 5 to 7 days are also associated with acute steroid myopathy.

-Corticosteroid induced myopathy is the most common drug-induced myopathy, with an incidence of 50 to 60% among those using corticosteroids for a prolonged period.
+Corticosteroid-induced myopathy is the most common drug-induced myopathy, with an incidence of 50% to 60% among those using corticosteroids for a prolonged period.
 While any individual on chronic corticosteroids can be affected, elderly patients are most at risk due to lower baseline muscle mass, as are patients with oncologic diseases.
 Additional risk factors for corticosteroid-induced myopathy include patients with prior muscle disease or spinal cord injury, chronic respiratory illness, poor nutritional status, and sedentary lifestyle.
 Women are more prone to developing corticosteroid-induced myopathy, although the mechanism of this is unclear.
 In the acute illness setting, patients on mechanical ventilation who receive neuromuscular blockade with curare-like agents and receive high dose steroids are also at high risk for developing acute steroid-induced myopathy, which may take weeks to recover.
 Of note, case reports do exist of nonventilated patients experiencing acute early-onset steroid myopathy (defined as <2 weeks from the start of treatment) even with moderate steroid doses and unusual muscle involvement such as the vocal cords.
 Thus the epidemiology of the condition is highly variable.

-Corticosteroid induced myopathy is believed to occur through both catabolic and anti-anabolic mechanisms.
+Corticosteroid-induced myopathy is believed to occur through both catabolic and anti-anabolic mechanisms.
 In terms of catabolic mechanisms, corticosteroids upregulate proteolytic systems such as the ubiquitin-proteasome system, cathepsins (lysosomes), and calpains (calcium-dependent systems).
 This increases the proteolysis of myofibrillar proteins by dissociating actin from myosin.
 Corticosteroids also induce myocyte apoptosis through receptor-based signaling pathways as well as mitochondrial-based signaling pathways involving cytochrome c and the caspase cascade.
 In terms of anti-anabolic mechanisms, corticosteroids inhibit amino acid transport into cells, inhibit muscle IGF-I production, and down-regulate differentiation of satellite cells into muscle fibers by blocking the transcription factor called myogenin, thus inhibiting protein synthesis and myogenesis.
 Additionally, corticosteroids with high mineralocorticoid activity lower serum potassium and phosphate, which may contribute to muscle weakness.

 Muscle biopsy, if performed, reveals atrophy of type 2b or fast-twitch muscle fibers, with less impact on type 1 or slow-twitch muscle fibers, with variability in fiber size and centralization of nuclei, without evidence of inflammation or necrosis.
 The preferential atrophy of type 2b fibers, which have high glycolytic and low oxidative capacity supports the predominant involvement of extremity skeletal muscles rather than respiratory muscles.